Today’s post is brought to you by my daughter-in-law / assistant Kaitlyn! She is bringing us a DELICIOUS idea for our Superbowl Sunday eats!

 So I came up with this recipe for Gluten-Free Buffalo Chicken Pizza.
 It has all the flavors associated with traditional wings but without the sticky, sauce-covered hands that inevitably follow a chicken wing meal.
 This recipe is quick and easy and sure to please your game day guests!

 I had yet to totally nail down the recipe before the ravenous men in the family smelled what was going on and came searching.
 Luckily it turned out better than I even expected!
 Erik (my husband, and Jillee’s #1 son) and Kell (Jillee’s #2 son) both said it was delicious!
 When I asked my hubby if he could tell the crust was gluten free he shook his head, “Yes”, but proceeded to eat two more pieces.
+He does the same thing with my delicious gluten free bread as well.
 So I guess it was pretty good.